openedx/credentials/docs/event_bus.rst

 To publish an event to the Event Bus when a program credential is awarded to a learner, you must enable the ``SEND_PROGRAM_CERTIFICATE_AWARDED_SIGNAL`` in the Credentials IDA's configuration.

 .. image:: _static/images/program_certificate_awarded.png
     :alt: A diagram showing how a program credential is awarded to a learner and how the data moves between the monolith and the Credentials IDA.
+A textual rendition is availalable in JSON in the document program_certificate_awarded.dsl, also in this repository.

 PROGRAM_CERTIFICATE_REVOKED
 ---------------------------